-- 7.3.8 The Town will implement urban design policies through one or more of the following mechanisms: - i) zoning, subdivision and site plan control review, urban design guidelines, a sign bylaw, guidelines for persons with disabilities, or any other relevant guideline adopted by Council; - ii) the preparation and implementation of community improvement plans and programs, as budget permits; - iii) the design, construction, and installation of public works or facilities; - iv) undertaking the preparation of secondary plans or other planning exercises; and - v) consultation with the private sector with respect to development applications.
+- vii) The Town will implement urban design policies through one or more of the following mechanisms: - a. zoning, subdivision and site plan control review, urban design guidelines, a sign by-law, guidelines for persons with disabilities, or any other relevant guideline adopted by Council; - b. the preparation and implementation of community improvement plans and programs, as budget permits; - c. the design, construction, and installation of public works or facilities; - d. undertaking the preparation of secondary plans or other planning exercises; and - e. consultation with the private sector with respect to development applications.